sciZer0/7/v/README.md

 *By the way, permissionlessness is just another word for censorship-resistance.
 And of course, permissionlessness and high-sustainability, both these ones together, imply trustlessness.*

-With blockchain technology, people for the first time ever have gotten the tool to build something that cannot be destroyed — incl. by states.
+With blockchain technology, people for the first time ever have gotten the tool to build things that cannot be destroyed — incl. thanks to inbuilt incentives systems.

 Absolutely, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.